 Yet those who are in denial about America's Hispanic heritage and about the Spanish language they already speak are usually the ones who insist on a monolingual, English-only society and strong immigration enforcement.
 And yes, there is even a Spanish/English word to describe the anti-immigrant self-appointed guards of our border with Mexico: "vigilantes."

 One of those Americans who favors "English-only" laws and Draconian anti-immigrant measures is Tom Tancredo, the former congressman from Colorado who debated me on CNN — when he was running for president in 2007 — and insisted that we should force all Americans to speak only in English.

 "We would have to change the name of the congressman's state," I said, trying to restrain my sarcasm.
 "He's from 'Colorado.'
 We would have to call it 'Red.'"

 COPYRIGHT 2010 CREATORS.COM

 I'm planning to expand this article and these are some additional words and phrases already offered by my students and friends.
 Can you think of more?

-Hasta la vista, Que Pasa?, Big enchilada, Valla con Dios, Calle Ocho, Plaza, Jefe, Marijuana, Conga, Mambo, Cafe, Bodega, Amigo, Linda, cucaracha, suave, mañana, tortillas, empanadas, salud!
+Hasta la vista, Que Pasa?, Big enchilada, Vaya con Dios, Calle Ocho, Plaza, Jefe, Marijuana, Conga, Mambo, Cafe, Bodega, Amigo, linda, cucaracha, suave, mañana, tortillas, empanadas, salud!